 Minghong Fang

 I am a tenure-track Assistant Professor in the Department of Computer Science and Engineering at University of Louisville.
-I was a Postdoctoral Associate in the Department of Electrical and Computer Engineering at Duke University from 2022 to 2024, working with Dr. Neil Gong.
-I obtained my Ph.D. degree from the Department of Electrical and Computer Engineering at The Ohio State University in August 2022, advised by Dr. Jia (Kevin) Liu.
-I am broadly interested in different areas of security, privacy, and machine learning.
+From 2022 to 2024, I was a Postdoctoral Associate in the Department of Electrical and Computer Engineering at Duke University.
+I received my Ph.D. in Electrical and Computer Engineering from The Ohio State University in August 2022.
+My research broadly focuses on various aspects of AI safety and security.

 Honors and Awards